material-motion/material-motion/specifications/directors.md

 # Directors

-A Director is an entity that describes an interactive experience.
+A Director is an object that describes an interactive experience.

 `v1` **Set up**: A Director has a `setUp` method that is invoked exactly once.